Bubbly Pet

 Rescues will also undergo personality assessment and training.
 This will prepare them for would-be adopters.

-Aspiring adopters would need to go through an extensive assessment and screening process to be considered as potential owners.
+Aspiring adopters would need to go through an extensive assessment and screening process to be considered potential owners.

 They will then go through the training and education process which will equip them with the skills on how to handle a rescue dog.